Mexican Independence Towns & Cities Day Trip - Photo 1

 Mexican Independence Towns & Cities Day Trip

 Dive into the history of Mexico on this day trip and discover key sites of independence, including Dolores Hidalgo, Atotonilco, and San Miguel de Allende.
 Day Trip Details.
-We will meet at Calle Independencia, number 64C, near Plaza de Armas to...
+At the designated time, we will meet at Calle Independencia, number 64C,...

 • 8 - 10 hours